shaid-7908/my_portfolio_nextJs/POST/aws-quickstart.md

 ---
-title: "Getting Started with AWS provided guide offers a comprehensive introduction to AWS and cloud computing."
+title: "Getting Started with AWS ."
 subtitle: "Create an AWS account and set up CLI/SDK access."
 summary: "The provided guide offers a comprehensive introduction to AWS and cloud computing.
-It walks through setting up an AWS account, installing the AWS CLI, creating an IAM user, and configuring the CLI.
-The benefits of choosing AWS are highlighted, including its extensive services and market share.
-The guide also emphasizes the advantages of serverless computing for cost-effective projects.
-It suggests official documentation, videos, and courses for further learning."
+It walks through setting up an AWS account"
 date: "2020-12-27"
 ---